By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We therapists, like everyone else, struggle with this dichotomy.
 One school of counseling says you need to talk about your feelings, get in touch with how you feel, and have someone genuinely hear what is going on inside you.
 Those therapists spend a lot of time asking you “How do you feel about that?”
 Some people really can’t answer that question as they are way out of touch with their feelings.

 Other therapists, I included, tend to believe that the way to be most helpful is to help you find the flaws in your thinking, get a new viewpoint and your feelings will begin to change.

 A good therapeutic connection is about the relationship and that means we need to provide you with the thing that you need.

 People are not required to pick one thinking style over the other.
 Some people are high in one style, maybe logic, maybe intuition and they are low in the other way of thinking.
 There are those folks who are high in using both rational thoughts and in intuitive thinking.
 Other people appear to be low in using both forms of thought.

 Which works best for you – trust your instincts or think it through carefully?
 Are their times you switch up and use the other approach?
-Or are you one of those people who just tries to avoid thinking about things and making decisions period?
+Or are you one of those people who just try to avoid thinking about things and making decisions period?

 In the posts to come, I plan to change it up, offer you some in-the-head logical reasons that you are the way you are, and also offer you times to get comfortable with your feelings.
 Let me know which works for you and what you think of the possibilities using the other approach might open up to you.